Frederick Kagan: Advising David Petraeus

 In 2010, U.S. Army General David H. Petraeus, who was appointed by President Barack Obama to head international forces in Afghanistan, hired Kagan as one of two experts on fighting corruption.
 An article in The Washington Post on December 19, 2012, discussed the relationship that the Kagans had with General Petraeus and, to a much lesser extent, with his successor in July 2011, General John R. Allen.
 It discussed various visits made by the Kagans from mid-2010, including their having been given access to the Combined Joint Intelligence Operations Center in Petraeus's headquarters.
 It commented on and raised questions about their sponsorship by defense contractors through the American Enterprise Institute.
 It also detailed how the Kagans had become involved in Iraq in 2007 under an initiative by General Stanley A. McChrystal, who was their first introduction to Afghanistan in 2010.

 2022 Russian invasion of Ukraine

 Kagan has regularly contributed to daily reports by the Institute for the Study of War (ISW) on the 2022 Russian invasion of Ukraine.
 The ISW was founded by his wife, Kimberly Kagan.

+Personal Life and Family

+Kagan has one brother, Robert Kagan, a well-known foreign policy analyst.
+Frederick Kagan is married to Kimberly Kagan, president of the Institute for the Study of War.
+The couple met whilst studying together at Yale University.